-A and are in Vany (atual and 2022 2024

-Academic Year (student 2023-2024
+Academic Year (student 2024-2025

 cohort covered by

 specification)

 Module Code GHM204

 Module Title Law and Global Health Policy

 Module Organiser(s) Rachel Hammonds

 Faculty Public Health & Policy: London School of Hygiene & Tropical

 Medicine

 FHEQ Level Level 7

 Credit Value CATS 15

 ECTS 7.5

 HECoS Code 100485 : 100681

 Mode of Delivery Distance Learning

 Mode of Study Directed self-study, through online materials via the Virtual

-, Learning Environment
+Learning Environment

 Language of Study English

 Pre-Requisites PG Diploma and MSc students taking this module need to

-To Requisites have successfully completed at least 3 of the core GHP
+have successfully completed at least 3 of the core GHP

 modules - GHM 101, 102, 103 or 104.

-1110dales - Grivi 101, 102, 103 01 104.

 Individual module students, London-based MSc students or

 registered research degree students wishing to take this

 module are expected to have working understanding of

 materials and key concepts covered in GHM 102 The politics

-Accreditation by of global health policy.
-None
+of global health policy.

-Accreditation by Notice
+Accreditation by None

 Professional Statutory

-and Regulatory Body News
+and Regulatory Body

 Module Cap (Maximum None

 number of students)

 Target Audience Elective module for students on DL MSc/PGDip Global Health

 Policy programme.
 The module is also available as a stand-

 alone individual module for anyone interested in developing

 a critical understanding of the relationship between law and

 public health, and how law can be used as a tool to protect

 and promote public health.

 Module Description This module introduces students to the role of law, both national and international, as a tool of global health policy.
 It focuses on developing understanding of the relationship between law and global health policy.
 It examines how law is employed to address key global health policy challenges and equips students to assess how law can positively or negatively affect health.
-Duration Moodle is open to access from 2 nd October.
+Duration Moodle is open to access from 1 st October.
 Students then plan their own studies between October and June.
-Assessments are held in the first three weeks of June.
-Last Revised (e.g. year changes approved) March 2023
+Last Revised (e.g. year changes approved) June 2024